botjagwar/botjagwar/readme.md

 ## Installation

 In the project directory, run `install.sh`.
 The Python virtual environment as well as the scripts and the required configuration will be deployed on the target machine at `/opt/botjagwar`.
 They can be removed by removing the install folder.
+The installation procedure will install Python3 Virtualenv, Redis, HAProxy and Supervisor, using APT package manager.
+It will _not_ install PostgreSQL or RabbitMQ.
+If you don't have a PostgreSQL or RabbitMQ, please install them.

 If you intend to use the bot for editing on Wiktionary, you need to set up your pywikibot instance.
 Visit [Pywikibots installation manual](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation) for more details on how to do that.